EdDuarte/erlang-poker-ml/README.md

 This is an application developed in Erlang that uses statistical data collected over time to predict outcomes in Texas Hold'em matches.

-It works by prompting the user to fill the card in hand and table for each round, and whenever the user won or lost each match.
-This information is stored to a local file, and the probabilities of occurrence for each card per round, along with the probability of winning or losing the match with the current cards, are recalculated at the end of every match and organized into a Decision tree.
+It works by prompting the user to fill the card in his/her hand and table for each round, and whenever the user won or lost each match.
+This information is stored on a local file, and the probabilities of occurrence for each card per round, along with the probability of winning or losing the match with the current cards, are recalculated at the end of every match and organized into a Decision tree.
 At each round, the probability of getting a good hand and win the match is read from the Decision tree and printed to the user, suggesting him to either raise, call or fold.

 The application is implemented in the file 'poker.erl'.
-A trained model containing the history of matches and ranked hands is also provided as the 'storage' file, so you can test the application with more accurate predictions than the ones obtained from an empty history.
+A trained model containing the history of matches and ranked hands is also provided ('storage' file), so you can start testing the application immediately.

 This application is separated in three modules:
 - a main module, which uses [Eresye](http://sourceforge.net/projects/eresye/), a rule-based knowledge management engine, to store Texas Hold'em rules and hand rankings;